 1. Rockwell Blade Safe + Your local recycling center

-When you're done with the blade, you it slide it safely into a Rockwell Blade Safe - an all-metal container.
-By collecting your double-edge razor blades in a metal blade safe, you'll be able to dispose and recycle it in the metal bin at your local recycling center.
+When you're done with the blade, you can slide it safely into a Rockwell Blade Safe.
+Because the container is all metal, it's able to be recycled.
+By collecting your double-edge razor blades in a metal blade safe, you'll be able to dispose and recycle it in the metal bin at most local recycling centers.